 Having a contract for your DJ gigs is crucial.
 It ensures that both you and your client are on the same page regarding expectations and protects both parties in case there’s a dispute.

-Here’s a list of five clauses that DJs should have in their gig contracts.
+Below are 5 clauses for your DJ contract.
 Hopefully, it will help protect you from any unfortunate situations.

 1. Service deliverables

 The introductory part of your contract should include event details such as date, set time, your rate, and what your service as a DJ includes.
 For some, it’s strictly DJ talent.
 For others it may also include equipment set up or lighting.